Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-49-division.md

 "Okay.
 Feeling better?"

-"Can…" Mark panted desperately, "Could you even feel *any* of that?"
+"Can..."
+Mark panted desperately, "Could you even feel *any* of that?"

 "I felt it plenty."

 "Did I manage to hurt you *at all?"*

-"…No, not really."
+"...No, not really."

 "...Fuck."